arielsalminen/vue-design-system/README.md

 # Vue Design System

-This is a [Vue.js](https://vuejs.org) template to kick start a [design system](http://carbondesignsystem.com) project.
-It provides opinionated design and development tooling setup so that users can get started with actual app code as fast as possible.
-The template is aimed for designers/front-end developers who have at least basic knowledge of component based workflows + HTML, CSS & JS.
-Currently, this is still a work-in-progress, but can already be used for some serious work.
+*Vue Design System* is a [Vue.js](https://vuejs.org) based open-source tool for prototyping UI design systems.
+It provides you and your team a set of interconnected patterns & practices to build upon so that you can get started with actual app code faster.

+The tool is aimed for designers & front-end developers who have at least basic knowledge of component based workflows + HTML, CSS & JS.
+Currently, it’s still a work-in-progress, but can already be used for some serious prototyping.

-The structure is based on my previous experience working on design systems and aims to simplify certain aspects of the workflow.
-Compared to [Atomic Design](http://atomicdesign.bradfrost.com) for example, the setup doesn’t include molecule level at all.
+The structure is based on my personal experience working on design systems and aims to simplify certain aspects.
+Compared to [Atomic Design](http://atomicdesign.bradfrost.com) for example, this setup doesn’t include molecule level at all.
 It’s omitted to help reduce the complexity of the system for its end-users.

+Even though this is a system prototyping tool first and foremost, it has all the means to turn into your organization’s actual design system in the end.

-**Side note:** Automatic creation of design system documentation isn’t included right now, but is a part of [the future plans](https://github.com/viljamis/vue-design-system#to-do-list).
+**Side note:** Automatic creation of system documentation isn’t included right now, but is a part of [the future plans](https://github.com/viljamis/vue-design-system#to-do-list).

 ## System Hierarchy

-The following hierarchy is used throughout the system, so it’s useful to get yourself familiar with these concepts before diving deeper.
+The following hierarchy and terms are used throughout the system.
+It’s a good idea to get familiar with these concepts before diving any deeper.

 * `Tokens` are the visual design atoms of the design system.
 Specifically, they are named entities that store visual design attributes.
 SalesForce’s system has [a great example](https://www.lightningdesignsystem.com/design-tokens/).
 * `Elements` are the smallest basic structures of a UI.
 They can not be broken down any further.
 Buttons, links, and inputs are good examples.
 Elements utilize *Tokens* mentioned above.
 * `Components` are UI patterns that fall on the more complex side of the spectrum.
 Components consist of both *Elements* and *Tokens*.
 * `Templates` exist to document the layout and structure of a section or the entirety of an interface.
-Templates consist of all three things mentioned above: *Components*, *Elements* and *Tokens*.
+Templates can consist of all three things mentioned above: *Components*, *Elements* and *Tokens*.

 #### Visualized, the hierarchy looks about this: